 The projection model starts with the aggregation of all publicly available opinion polls.
 Polls are weighted by their age and sample size, as well as by the track record and past performance of the polling firm.

 The weight of a poll is reduced by 35% with each passing week outside of an election campaign and each passing day once a campaign has officially begun.
-In polls taken over multiple days, the median day of the poll is used for the weight.
-For example, a poll taken between March 12 and March 14 would be dated for March 13.
+The 'date' of the poll is determined by the last day the poll was in the field.

 The sample size weighting is determined by the margin of error that would apply to the poll, assuming a completely random sampling of the population.
 The margin of error for a poll of 1,000 people, for example, is +/- 3.1%.
 A poll with a sample of 500 people has a margin of error of +/- 4.4%.
 Rather than giving the poll of 500 people half the weight of the poll of 1,000 people, the smaller poll would be weighted at 70% (3.1/4.4) of the larger poll.